Term Work, Tests, and Final Exams

 Note that the weight of a final exam in a 100-level course may not be increased beyond 80% as an initial accommodation for a legitimate absence.
 However, if the student misses the make-up opportunity or subsequent test that was to be re-weighted, then the weight of the final exam may be increased beyond 80%.

 In courses where the mid-term test is the only marked term work in the course other than the final examination, an initial make-up test opportunity normally must be given.
 Instructors may use their discretion, but typically students are not automatically entitled to a second make-up test opportunity.
 The academic unit will determine what consideration is appropriate for a student who misses a make-up test for legitimate reasons.
-Furthermore, it is important to note that a student who misses a term test cannot claim that as grounds (i.e. no term work was returned before the drop date) for a successful late withdrawal petition.
+It is important to note that a student who misses a term test cannot subsequently petition for withdrawal without academic penalty from the course on the grounds that they had no term work returned before the drop date.

 Final Exams